ximegasub/kubernetes-final-project/README.md

 $ The employee with name: <name>, last name: <last_name>, role: <role> was created succesfully.
 ```

-### Verify the running app by checking the result in case the name was already saved:
+### Verify the running app by checking the result in case the employee's name was already created:
 ```
 $ Employee already exists.
 ```
+Note: Check this working on my assigned instance: ```k8s-instance-6```